-From January 2011, the prices of Fruit, Vegetables, Clothing and Footwear are collected and processed in accordance with Regulation (EC) no 330/2009 of 22 april 2009, which sets out minimum standards for dealing with seasonal products in the HICP6.
-The same method is also used for the NIC7.
-In particular, the European Regulation defines as seasonal product those that consumers may not purchase for certain periods of the year, or they may purchase in modest or insignificant volumes.
+From January 2011, the prices of Fruit, Vegetables, Clothing and Footwear are collected and processed in accordance before with Regulation (EC) no 330/2009 of 22 april 2009 and then with Regulation (EU) 2020/1148 of 31 July 2020 (that repealed the Regulation 330/2009), where minimum standards are established to deal with seasonal products in the HICP.
+The same method is also used for the NIC.
+In particular, the European Regulation defines as seasonal product an individual product that is available for purchase or purchased in significant amounts only part of a year in a recurring pattern.
 It also establishes that in a given month seasonal products are considered in season (at least one month) or out of season.